manpagez: man pages & more

 During fsck git may find issues with legacy data which wouldn't be

-the wire if transfer.fsckObjects was set.
-This feature is intended to
+over the wire if transfer.fsckObjects was set.
+This feature is

-support working with legacy repositories containing such data.
+intended to support working with legacy repositories containing

-pushes of such data set receive.fsck.<msg-id> instead, or to clone or
+accept pushes of such data set receive.fsck.<msg-id> instead, or to

 The rest of the documentation discusses fsck.* for brevity, but the

-all three of them they must all set to the same values.
+circumstances, all three of them must be set to the same values.

 When fsck.<msg-id> is set, errors can be switched to warnings and